yfiua/WeSTassignment/README.md

-This is a LaTeX class for creating lecture assignments in the corporate design of the
+This is the pdflatex version of the LaTeX class for creating lecture assignments, in the corporate design of the
 [Institute for Web Science and Technologies (WeST)](http://west.uni-koblenz.de/).
-It's style was adapted by Lukas from a template package that which Leon sent him.
+Its style was adapted by Lukas from a template package that Leon sent him.

+Packages that are excluded (not compatable or not needed):

+- polyglossia
+- fontspec
+- unicode-math
+- lualatex-math

 ## Usage

 Have a look at the [example_assignment.tex](example_assignment.tex) file for how to use this class.

-Currently the code can only be build using [LuaLaTeX](https://www.ctan.org/pkg/lualatex-doc), so make sure you have that installed.
+Currently the code can be build using PdfLaTeX.
 For compilation [latexmk](https://www.ctan.org/pkg/latexmk/) is recommended, if you have it installed you just have to perform: